365 (Zedd and Katy Perry song): Music video

 The music video, directed by Warren Fu, was released alongside the song on 14 February.
 It depicts Perry as a robot and Zedd as a human test subject, where an experiment is conducted to test the two living together.
 The robot starts falling in love with him, but he does not love her back and distances himself from her.
 She begins to malfunction because of her heartbreak and is deprogrammed.

 Reception

 Michael Love Michael of Paper acclaimed the themes and cinematography of the music video.
 He commented: "Definitely worth crying over if that's what society comes to."
-Corinne Heller from E!
-News noted that in the video, "Katy Perry plays a creepily obsessive android."
+Corinne Heller from E! wrote that in the video, "Katy Perry plays a creepily obsessive android."
 Sam Moore of NME described the video as "sci-fi-indebted".
 Idolator's Mike Nied praised it as "essential viewing".
 Conversely, Winston Cook-Wilson of Spin stated that "Mostly, one just wonders if the money could have been spent better."